-Adult enrollment in the Business Administration Management program can occur at the beginning of each 9-week period.
+Adult enrollment in the Business Administration Management program may occur at the beginning of each 9-week period if the program has not reached full capacity as determined by school administration.
 All other High Plains programs operate with a controlled open entry/exit enrollment policy based on space availability and program curriculum requirements with an emphasis on beginning in August.